Data Matching Techniques: A Technical Breakdown for Data Engineers

 Pass 1: Deterministic (High-Confidence Exact Matches)

-Pass 2: Probabilistic + Fuzzy (Moderate-Confidence Matches)
+Pass 2: Probabilistic and Fuzzy (Moderate-Confidence Matches)

-Pass 3: ML for Edge Cases
+Pass 3: Machine Learning for Edge Cases

 <